WannaBAcoder/PCB-Powerwalls/README.md

 ## Contributing

-Although the kicad source files are available, the safety considerations that go into this project make it potentially unsafe to modify.
-Do so at your own risk!
+Although the kicad source files are available, the safety considerations that go into this project make it potentially unsafe to modify; do so at your own risk!
 You can always contribute to the development of this project by suggesting improvements or new features desired by reporting them as [issues](https://github.com/WannaBAcoder/PCB-Powerwalls/issues).

 ## License